 IH CYLT – Certificate in Teaching Young Learners & Teenagers

 The IH Certificate in Teaching Young Learners & Teenagers is an in-service qualification for people with teaching experience and opens up a whole world of exciting teaching opportunities.
-Because it is awarded by International House and moderated by Cambridge English Language Assessment, part of the world-famous University of Cambridge, you can rely on its quality and recognition.
+Because it is awarded by International House and moderated by Cambridge Assessment English, part of the world-famous University of Cambridge, you can rely on its quality and recognition.

 A great opportunity for your professional development since the Cambridge English YL Extension to CELTA is no longer available, this course enables you to develop the skills and knowledge from your initial training in ELT to adults and transfer them to the young learner and teenager teaching environment.
 At International House – Accademia Britannica in Rome we focus on the age range 8-18.
 Successful candidates are issued with an endorsement certificate confirming the additional award of the IH CYLT.

 |Minimum age: 20|

 |Teacher to student ratio: 1 to 5/1 to 6||Date: 07/09/2020 - 25/09/2020 (fully online);|

 To download more info about the course, click here: IH CYLT info

 The course includes teaching practice with groups of children aged eight to thirteen, assisted lesson planning and feedback on teaching practice.
 The following topics are included in the seminars:

 - The learner, the teacher and the teaching/learning context